Hussien-K11/Hussien-K11/README.md

 This profile is more than a portfolio; it’s a map of where I’ve been and where I’m heading.
 If you value curiosity, discipline, and practical learning, you’ll find that spirit woven throughout every repo here.

 ---
+## 7. Why Cybersecurity?

+Cybersecurity isn’t just a career pivot for me — it’s a deliberate commitment to protecting systems, people, and data in a world that depends on digital trust.
+My background in customer service has taught me how to listen, adapt, and act under pressure — the same qualities that define a responsive analyst in a SOC environment.

+I’m drawn to this field because of its urgency and impact.
+Every log, alert, or indicator tells a story — and I want to be the person who notices, investigates, and responds.
+I’m not just learning tools; I’m training to think like a defender, to act like one, and to grow into a professional that teams can rely on.

+---

 ## Contact